RastoH/eXtended-Coop-Controller/README.md

 The sunrise and sunset times in automatic mode are calculated every day on 0:00 from actual system date, these times are then used to open and close the door automatically. (required DS3231 or NTP)

-- Control the door and check how much water is left through a basic website hosted on the chip itself (HTML, and RESTful)
+- Control the door ~~and check how much water is left -> moved to feeder~~ through a basic website hosted on the chip itself (HTML, and RESTful)
 - Prevent over-closing or over-opening
 - Can recover from power cut outs
 - Can recover from wifi chip reboots or network disruption
 - Flash LED every few seconds to indicate that the door is closed
-- Fox proof: Can’t be pushed open while closed
+- Predator proof: Can’t be automaticaly open while closed

-The inside temperature,outside temperature and ambient light are measured every minute, these values are then uploaded to ThingSpeak.
+The inside temperature,outside, watter temperature and ambient light are measured every second, these values are then uploaded every minute to ThingSpeak.

 A heat lamp (heater) is turned on if the coop gets too cold and a fan is turned on if it gets too hot.
- - kurenie sa zapne pri nizkej vnutornej teplote a zatvorenych dvierkach.
+ - heating is turned on if door is closed (or "even with the door is open" is turned on).
- - vetranie za zapne, ak bude vonkajsia teplota nizsia ako vnutorna a dvierka su otvorene.
+ - vent fan cooler is turned on only if door is open and outside temperature is lower as indoor temperature.

-* There is an automatic watering system that always keeps the chickens supply topped up.
+~~* There is an automatic watering system that always keeps the chickens supply topped up. -> moved to feeder~~

 All of the communication with the user is done through a website run on the ESP8266.

-The user can open and close the door, turn a light on or off, , and feed the chickens from here.
+The user can open and close the door, turn a light, fan, heater on or off ~~, and feed the chickens from here. -> moved to feeder~~

 Environment measurements is achieved using ThingSpeak server.